Weaviate Embedding Store

 true

 The value of the quarkus-dev-service-weaviate label attached to the started container.
 This property is used when shared is set to true.
-In this case, before starting a container, Dev Services for Redis looks for a container with the quarkus-dev-service-weaviate label set to the configured value.
+In this case, before starting a container, Dev Services for Weaviate looks for a container with the quarkus-dev-service-weaviate label set to the configured value.
 If found, it will use this container instead of starting a new one.
 Otherwise, it starts a new container with the quarkus-dev-service-weaviate label set to the specified value.

 This property is used when you need multiple shared Weaviate servers.